English learning through VR: Woman with VR goggles explores musical virtual reality for Cambridge Prep

 OBS: This lesson plan was made for ONLINE TEACHING, but it can be modified for face-to-face instruction, as well.

-OBJECTIVES OF THIS LESSON PLAN: - To develop students' speaking skills by having them describe virtual reality experiences and compare photographs. - To improve students' listening skills by having them listen to the music video and identify words in the lyrics. - To enhance students' writing skills by having them find spelling errors in the lyrics and fill in gaps in the song according to descriptions.
+– To enhance students’ writing skills by having them find spelling errors in the lyrics and fill in gaps in the song according to descriptions.

 Welcome to the Song Activity Factory!
 Here, we follow the rules of The Creative Jedi Code: